 2. Collect Data

 Keeping track of your buyers’ KPIs is one of the most important things you can do.
-Offer weekly or monthly training to understand how efficiently your sales team implements your sales methodology.
+Offer weekly or monthly sales training to understand how efficiently your sales team implements your sales methodology.
 At Miller Heiman Group, we consistently track our indicators and then test them when we win, lose or end with a no-decision.
 Then we evaluate these scores using Scout, our predictive analytics platform, to see how well leading indicators can reliably predict closed-won rates.

 If you’re not able to collect data, create a methodology-based checklist tailored to your industry.
 Then use this checklist to score potential opportunities.
 This method may not be as accurate as using data, but if you’re consistent, it can still give you a good indication of an opportunity’s outcome.